Lillie Carroll Jackson Civil Rights Museum

 Lillie Carroll Jackson “ It is somehow fitting that Lillie May Carroll Jackson, a direct descendant of Charles Carroll of Carrollton, a signer of the Declaration of Independence, would confront an unjust government asking it to fulfill its creed that all men are created equal.”—Baltimore Sun, August 1999--

 Lillie Carroll Jackson Civil Rights Museum, Sponsor-Rededicated 2015-Stephanie Rawlings-Blake, Mayor

 Erected 2015 by City of Baltimore.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Lillie Carroll Jackson Museum (was a few steps from this marker but has been reported missing. ); Early Civil Rights Era (a few steps from this marker); St. James Court (a few steps from this marker); Sidney Lanier (within shouting distance of this marker); Howard A. Kelly, M.D. (within shouting distance of this marker); Daniel Coit Gilman (about 300 feet away, measured in a direct line); The Md.
-Prince Hall Masons (about 300 feet away); Francis Scott Key (about 300 feet away).
+Early Civil Rights Era (a few steps from this marker); St. James Court (a few steps from this marker); Sidney Lanier (within shouting distance of this marker); Howard A. Kelly, M.D. (within shouting distance of this marker); Daniel Coit Gilman (about 300 feet away, measured in a direct line); The Md.
+Prince Hall Masons (about 300 feet away); Francis Scott Key (about 300 feet away); William Stewart Halsted, M.D. (about 400 feet away).
 Touch for a list and map of all markers in Baltimore.

 Credits.
 This page was last revised on March 1, 2017.
-This page originally submitted on February 27, 2017, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 136 times since then and 33 times this year.
+It was originally submitted on February 27, 2017, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 164 times since then and 14 times this year.
 Photos: 1, 2. submitted on February 27, 2017, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.